Enjoy life with

 - Viral hepatitis (B or C)

-- Procedures.
-An esophagogastroduodenoscopy (“scope test”) is recommended usually every 1-2 years to check for esophageal varices; a paracentesis (“tap”) may be done to drain abdominal fluid; an ultrasound of the liver is recommended every 6 months for liver cancer screening.
+An esophagogastroduodenoscopy (scope test) is recommended, usually every one to two years, to check for esophageal varices; a paracentesis (tap) may be done to drain abdominal fluid; an ultrasound of the liver is recommended every six months for liver cancer screening.